judyyu0011/ShareMood/README.md

 Only workplace appropriate language is allowed.

 ## Technical Pre-requisites
-A file named "stickies.txt" must exist within ./data folder to save and load all stickies data.
+A file named *stickies.txt* must exist within *./data* folder to save and load all stickies data.